thinktandem/tandem/docs/onboarding/checklist.md

 * Inserted your W2 or W9 information into Gusto?

-* Submitted all required forms in Zenefits? (employees only)

 * Submitted appropriate docs in PeopleKeep? (employees only)

 * Updated your [Drupal.org profile](https://www.drupal.org/user/login) to connect with [Tandem](https://www.drupal.org/tandem) as a organization?